AnthonyTechnologies/python-styleguide/syntax.md

 ```

 #### 2.9.6 Type Aliases
-You can declare aliases of complex types.
+It is possible to declare aliases of complex types.
 The name of an alias should be CapWorded.
 If the alias is used only in this
 module, it should be _Private.

 Note that the `: TypeAlias` annotation is only supported in versions 3.10+.